SystemsApproach/tcpcc/variants.rst

 contain many objects, it makes sense to be able to request many objects in parallel, but TCP only provides a single byte stream.
-If one packet is lost, TCP waits for its retransmission and successful deliver before continuing, while HTTP would have been happy to receive other objects that were not affected by that single lost packet.
+If one packet is lost, TCP waits for its retransmission and successful delivery before continuing, while HTTP would have been happy to receive other objects that were not affected by that single lost packet.
+Opening multiple TCP connections would appear to be a solution to this, but that has its own set of drawbacks including a lack of shared information about congestion across connections.

 Other factors such as the rise of high-latency wireless networks, the availability of multiple networks for a single